Code-Lovers-Club/templates-django/README.md

 `rebuild`: Build all the images without cache.

-`down`: Delete all images creates.

-`api`: Run API server with postgres server

 `admin`: Run Admin server with postgres server

-`db`: Run Postgres database server

-`recreate`: Delete all database configuration and rebuild it

-`migrations`: Shortcut for ./manage.py makemigrations

-`migrate`: shortcut for ./manage.py migrate

-`useradmin`: Create an super user admin into django

-`grant_admin`: Grant admin permissions to one user based on email.
-You need to specify the `EMAIL` variable into the environment or run `EMAIL=<email> make grant_admin`

-`grant_staff`: Grant staff permissions to one user based on email.
-You need to specify the `EMAIL` variable into the environment or run `EMAIL=<email> make grant_staff`

-`mailhog`: Run email server

-`validate`: Run the pre-commit command for scan all files.

 `update`: Run pre-commit plugins, pip, poetry and poetry dependencies.